 Information obtained through reference checks.

+Vendor Requirements

+Basic Requirements

+A third party currently provides billing services for the City’s multiple utilities.
+It is expected that no later than 01/01/2015, the City will take over the billing function by utilizing a third party to provide printing and mailing services.
+Respondents must provide proposals based on this estimated date of service.
+The vendor selected may be required to work with the City’s software vendor, Incode, as the City implements its utility billing module.

 Ability to process and mail approximately 6,000 bills monthly while maintaining one day processing for any bill cycle.

 Ability to provide bill forms, mailing envelopes, and return payment envelopes.